 Waking Up With Anxiety?
 Five Helpful Tips And Tricks

 It’s estimated that as many as 30% of people will experience an anxiety disorder at some time in their lives.
-People with this type of mental illness may experience symptoms at various points in the day for a variety of different reasons.
+People with this type of mental health challenge may experience symptoms at various points in the day for a variety of different reasons.
 Even feeling a sense of anxiety first thing in the morning is not uncommon.
 Let’s take a look at a few reasons why you may be waking up with these feelings, and then we’ll cover five tips and tricks you can try to help manage them.

 Reasons you may wake up with anxiety